 “The reason an umpire has to give a soft signal is documented,” noted commentator Harsha Bhogle explained on his Twitter page.
 “On the replays, even clean catches look not out because it is a 2D image of a 3D event.
 Hence, umpires look at whether the fingers are under the ball.
 It is a grey area but tech has no answer for now.
 Need 3D cameras?”

-It’s a debate Harsha had weighed in before as well.
+It’s a debate Harsha had weighed in on before as well.

 “The reason the soft signal was introduced was that a lot of clean catches were being adjudged not out because the TV replays were inconclusive,” Harsha explained a couple of years ago.
 “To get over that, the soft signal became the benchmark which had to be conclusively overturned.”

-Former international umpire Simon Taufel spoke in favour of the rule.
-Other arguments have been made on the facts that players celebrating a certain incident may affect or influence the decision.
+Former international umpire Simon Taufel had previously spoken about the rule as well.
+Other arguments were made on the fact that players celebrating a certain incident may affect or influence the decision.

 “If the fielder goes up and actually celebrates they usually get given out and if you’re a bit apprehensive of what’s happened they normally get given not out,” former Australia captain Steve Smith reckoned.

 However, with so many different points of view with regard to the soft signal rule, the International Cricket Council (ICC) on May 15, 2023, decided to do away with the contentious rule as it ended up creating more confusion than providing clarity for umpires, thereby defeating its purpose in the first place.

 "The committee deliberated this at length and concluded that soft signals were unnecessary and at times confusing since referrals of catches may seem inconclusive in replays," Sourav Ganguly, the head of ICC's Men's Cricket Committee, said.